strangelove-ventures/horcrux/README.md

 # Horcrux

-Horcrux is a [multi-party-computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) signing service for Tendermint nodes using threshold Ed25519 signatures.
+Horcrux is a [multi-party-computation (MPC)](https://en.wikipedia.org/wiki/Secure_multi-party_computation) signing service for Tendermint nodes

+## Why use Horcrux?

+Take your validator infrastructure to the next level of security and availability

+- Composed of a cluster of signer nodes in place of the [remote signer](https://docs.tendermint.com/master/nodes/remote-signer.html), enabling High Availability (HA) for block signing through fault tolerance.
+- Secure your validator private key by splitting it across multiple private signer nodes using threshold Ed25519 signatures
+- Add security and availability without sacrificing block sign performance.

 ## Design